 2. Follow the path straight ahead to cross the clearing and walk up the hill (watch out for the deer!).

 3. At the main drive turn left and follow the road (watch out for cars!).
+As you round the bend at the top of the hill, you will see Knole House and the visitor’s car park on the right.

 4. At the first crossroads carry straight on (this road is marked as no entry for cars).